microsoft/WhatTheHack/README.md

 Hacks can focus on a single technology or focus on a solution scenario that features multiple technologies working  together to solve a business problem.

-See our complete guide to creating a hack in the ["000-HowToHack"](/000-HowToHack) folder.
+See our complete guide on ["How To Author A Hack"](/000-HowToHack/WTH-HowToAuthorAHack.md).

 # [License](https://github.com/Microsoft/WhatTheHack/blob/master/LICENSE)
 This repository is licensed under MIT license.
 More info can be found [here](https://github.com/Microsoft/WhatTheHack/blob/master/LICENSE).